 Any new business.

 Address or other program features.

+Recitation of the Four-Way Test

 Adjournment.

 Article 16 Amendments

 These bylaws may be amended at any regular meeting. a quorum being present, by a two-thirds vote of all members present, provided that notice of such proposed amendment shall have been announced in the bulletin and recommended changes are posted on the club's website, two consecutive weeks prior to the vote.
 No amendment or addition to these bylaws can be made which is not in harmony with the standard Rotary club constitution and with the constitution and bylaws of RI.